ohgabriella/MiwokApp/README.md

 This division help the people to learn all the vocabulary divided in this sub categories.

-2. Second I created the actions  for this 4 activities wwith the clickListener implementations
+2. Second I created the actions for this 4 activities wwith the setOnclickListener implementations

+3. Created a list to store the elements of each category we divided previously

 Support
 -------